-Marijuana is an incredibly misrepresented word with a 400-500 year old history.
-In this section we are thrilled to have Professor Santiago Guerra, expert in southwest studies, unravel the origin, evolution, and fascinating history of mariguana!
+Marijuana is an incredibly misrepresented word with a 400–500-year history.
+In this section we are thrilled to have Professor Santiago Guerra, expert in Southwest Studies, unravel the origin, evolution, and fascinating history of mariguana!

-Is it the cola, bud, flower, nug, inflorescence, or are a combination of several of these terms acceptable when describing cannabis anatomy?
+Is it the cola, bud, flower, nug, inflorescence, or is a combination of these terms acceptable when describing cannabis anatomy?
 Are seeds formed in the bract or calyx?
 Does the capitate stalked, sessile, or bulbous trichome contain the most chemistry?
 In this chapter we highlight the ins and outs of the cannabis plant.

 Unacceptable Physical Characteristics

 If you’ve ever smoked cannabis, you’ve smoked botrytis, powdery mildew, jar rot, spider mites, fungus gnats, excess synthetic nutrients, and probably a handful of hair as well.
-Not to mention, sometimes flower without any of those issues, is still really bad.
+And sometimes flower without any of those issues is still really bad.
 This is the section you’ll wish you never knew about!

 Predicting Psychotropic Effects

-Interpening cannabis flower is based methodology that combines evaluating the physical and aromatic characteristics of flower in order to determine where the flower falls on the spectrum of effects from sedative, to stimulating.
+Interpening cannabis flower is based in a methodology that combines evaluating the physical and aromatic characteristics of flower to determine where the flower falls on the spectrum of effects from sedative to stimulating.